 10 most shocking moments from Amber Heard's testimony in Johnny Depp lawsuit

 Amber Heard testified for two days this week in the trial for Johnny Depp's libel lawsuit against her.
-Heard's testimony comes after several witness took the stand, including Depp, who gave four days of testimony last month.
+Heard's testimony comes after several other witnesses took the stand, including Depp, who gave four days of testimony last month.

 Depp is suing Heard for libel, alleging that she falsely portrayed him as a domestic abuser and harmed his lucrative acting career.
 The claim centers around a 2018 op-ed Heard wrote in the Washington Post in which she made references to suffering abuse, but did not name Depp.